doriordan/skuber/README.md

 ### Copy-paste ready snippet

-  This example lists pods in `kube-system` namespace
+  This example lists pods in `kube-system` namespace.
+It unsafely assumes that your kubeconfig file exists and kubernetes cluster is accessible:

   ```scala
   import skuber._